Epyon01P/Belgium-electricity-import-inference-engine/README.md

 ΔGᵢ⁺(t) = max(ΔGᵢ(t), 0)

 Technologies with the largest significant positive ramps are candidates for marginality.

-Small fluctuations are filtered using minimum ramp thresholds to avoid noise.
+Small fluctuations are filtered using minimum ramp thresholds to avoid noise.​

-#### Step 1b — Eligibility Rules
+The intuition is simple:
+- technologies that increase output are responding to additional demand,
+- technologies that do not change output are inframarginal at that moment.

+**Eligibility rules**

-Not all ramping technologies are economically marginal:
+Not all technologies should be treated equally, even if they ramp:
-- wind and solar move exogenously,
+- Wind and solar ramp due to weather, not market demand.
-- nuclear often ramps but remains inframarginal,
+- Nuclear may ramp, but usually remains inframarginal and price-insensitive.
-- storage responds strongly but only under certain price conditions.
+- Storage can ramp sharply but only in specific price regimes.

-Eligibility rules are applied per country, reflecting known system characteristics:
+- Hydro reservoirs can be dispatched strategically.

+Therefore, country-specific eligibility rules are applied:
-- France: strategic reservoir hydro, nuclear baseload
+- France: special treatment of reservoir hydro and nuclear
 - UK & Netherlands: gas-dominated marginality
-- Germany: lignite/coal/gas regime switching
+- Germany: regime switching between lignite, coal, and gas

+The result of this step is a detected marginal technology for each country and quarter hour — when such detection is possible.

-#### Step 1c — Price-Imputed Fallback
+#### Step 1b — Price-Imputed Fallback
+In many intervals:
+- generation is relatively flat,
+- multiple technologies move slightly,
+- or the marginal unit is already running and does not ramp visibly.

-In many intervals, ramps are too small or ambiguous.
-When ramp-based detection fails, marginality is inferred from **price regimes**.
+In these cases, ramp-based detection alone is insufficient, and I inferr marginality from **price regimes**.
 Prices are grouped into low, mid, high, and scarcity regimes.
 For each regime and country, a plausible marginal ordering is defined based on cost structures and historical dispatch behaviour.

-Crucially, this fallback is used **only when ramp-based detection yields no clear result**.
+This fallback is used **only when ramp-based detection yields no clear result**.

+### Per country summary
+To apply the two-step method described above, I used the following per-country assumptions:

+### General Technology Classifications

+**Non-Dispatchable / Exogenous** (excluded from candidates):
+- Wind Onshore, Wind Offshore, Solar
+- Hydro Run-of-river and pondage, Marine
+- Other renewable, Geothermal

+**Typically Inframarginal**:
+- Nuclear (country-specific gating)

+**Dispatchable Candidates**:
+- Hydro Water Reservoir, Hydro Pumped Storage
+- Fossil Gas, Fossil Hard coal, Fossil Brown coal/Lignite
+- Fossil Coal-derived gas, Fossil Oil, Fossil Oil shale, Fossil Peat
+- Biomass, Waste, Energy storage, Other

+## Country-Specific Logic

+### France (FR)

+**Market Characteristics:**
+- Strategic reservoir hydro dispatch based on opportunity cost
+- Large nuclear baseload (typically inframarginal)
+- Storage arbitrage in scarcity periods

+**Detection Logic:**
+- **Storage eligibility**: Only in high-price (P >= P70) or scarcity (P >= P90) regimes
+- **Hydro preference**: In high-price hours, prefer Hydro Water Reservoir if its ramp is within 10% of top dispatchable ramp
+- **Nuclear gating**: Strict - only if:
+  - Nuclear is largest ramp among ALL techs
+  - No eligible dispatchable exceeds 50% of nuclear ramp (2.0× rule)
+  - Not in scarcity period
+- **Storage in scarcity**: Prefer storage if it has largest ramp

+**Price-Regime Imputation Fallback:**
+- **Scarcity (P >= P90)**: Storage (if online) → Gas → Reservoir → Coal → Nuclear
+- **High (P70-P90)**: Reservoir → Gas → Coal → Nuclear
+- **Low (P <= P30)**: Nuclear (imputed inframarginal baseline)
+- **Mid (P30-P70)**: Gas → Reservoir → Coal → Nuclear

+**Rationale**: Reservoir hydro is strategically dispatched in high-price hours; nuclear is almost never marginal.

+### United Kingdom (GB)

+**Market Characteristics:**
+- Gas-dominated marginality
+- Little strategic reservoir hydro
+- Simpler merit-order proxy works better

+**Detection Logic:**
+- **Storage eligibility**: Only in high/scarcity price regimes
+- **No hydro preference**: Treat Hydro Water Reservoir as normal dispatchable (rare)
+- **Nuclear gating**: Very strict (even stricter than FR) - only if no eligible dispatchable exceeds 30% of nuclear ramp
+- **Gas primary**: Fossil Gas is primary marginal candidate

+**Price-Regime Imputation Fallback:**
+- **Scarcity (P >= P90)**: Gas → Storage → Oil → Coal → Other
+- **High (P70-P90)**: Gas → Storage → Coal → Other
+- **Low (P <= P30)**: Gas → Nuclear (if present) → Other
+- **Mid (P30-P70)**: Gas → Other

+**Rationale**: UK price formation dominated by gas/peakers rather than reservoir hydro.

+### Netherlands (NL)

+**Market Characteristics:**
+- Gas-dominated, similar to UK
+- CHP/"Other" may exist but keep simple
+- Marginality is stable and usually gas

+**Detection Logic:**
+- **Storage eligibility**: Only in high/scarcity price regimes
+- **No hydro preference**: No special hydro handling
+- **Nuclear gating**: Very strict (if nuclear present)
+- **Gas primary**: Fossil Gas is primary marginal candidate

+**Price-Regime Imputation Fallback:**
+- **Scarcity (P >= P90)**: Gas → Storage → Oil → Coal → Other
+- **High (P70-P90)**: Gas → Coal → Other
+- **Low (P <= P30)**: Gas → Other (do not force nuclear if NL doesn't have it)
+- **Mid (P30-P70)**: Gas → Other

+**Rationale**: Marginality is stable and usually gas; simpler than Germany/France.

+### Germany (DE)

+**Market Characteristics:**
+- Multiple marginal regimes (lignite/coal/gas)
+- Strong RES swings
+- Dynamic switching between coal and gas
+- Nuclear absent

+**Detection Logic:**
+- **Storage eligibility**: Only in high/scarcity price regimes
+- **No hydro preference**: No France-style reservoir preference
+- **Nuclear gating**: None (nuclear not present)
+- **Coal/lignite priority**: Lignite and hard coal can be marginal in mid/low price regimes

+**Price-Regime Imputation Fallback:**
+- **Scarcity (P >= P90)**: Gas → Storage → Oil → Hard coal → Lignite → Other
+- **High (P70-P90)**: Gas → Hard coal → Lignite → Other
+- **Mid (P30-P70)**: Hard coal → Lignite → Gas → Other
+- **Low (P <= P30)**: Lignite → Hard coal → Other

+**Rationale**: Germany often has coal/lignite on the margin in mid/low price regimes; gas tends to dominate high/scarcity.

 ### Step 2 — Constructing an Inferred Marginal Stack
 Export volumes frequently exceed the ramp of a single technology.
 Therefore, a **marginal stack** is constructed: